Kyriosity/read-write/README+/pencraft/README+/tech-authoring.md

 <p dir="rtl">?<i>Want to write fast, catching, and pro<br>.Hire a ghostwriter</i><br />
 [Best author advice]</p>

-> **Certain software products and technologies deserve the work of a pen or brush.**\
+> ### Certain software products and technologies deserve the work of a pen or brush.
-> **The rank of such work may be a decision factor Nr&nbsp;1 for the usage of/funding for its subject: either attract or divert for good.**
+> #### The rank of such work may be a decision factor Nr&nbsp;1 for the usage&nbsp;of&thinsp;/&thinsp;funding&nbsp;for its subject:<br />either attract or divert for good.

-Technical authoring lies between documentation and literature and must have an artistic feel, rich vocabulary, and allure of the latter in frames of technical topics.
+### Technical authoring lies between documentation and literature and must have an artistic feel, rich vocabulary, and allure of the latter in frames of technical topics.

 > [!WARNING]
 > For technically bright heads, freestyle authoring may seem deceptively easygoing:
-> * The tongue is the only tool sharpened in use.
+> * 🗣️ The tongue is the only tool sharpened in use.
-> * Creative opus won't produce compilation errors.
+> * 🎼 Creative opus won't produce compilation errors.
-> * Drawing is what everybody has already learned in childhood.
+> * 🖼️ Drawing is what everybody has already mastered in kindergarten.
-> * Themes and plots are more available than to be invented.
+> * 🎁 Themes and plots are more available than to be invented.
 >
 > However, noble lines of words are much more sophisticated and painful than excellent code or engineering blueprints.\
 > An astute reader will notice poor or mediocre style at  first sight.

-<span title="&nbsp; What You See Is What You Write"><ins>WYSIWYG</ins></span> of the opus and rapidity of writing can create square miles of 'pulp'.
+<span title="&nbsp; What You See Is What You Write"><ins>WYSIWYG</ins></span> of the opus and rapidity of writing can create square miles of "pulp".
 The 2020s decade of LLM-generated content has even boosted such "coverage" and significantly raised the bar for authentic words and pictures.

 ## Pitfalls